 a.
-Submission of Request Form for Master Thesis Progress Examination b.
-Appointment of Master Thesis Progress Examination Committee
+Submission of Request Form for Master Thesis Progress

+Examination

 Prior to the progress examination, a student must submit the request form for Master Thesis Progress Examination form to the TGGS through the main advisor and the Head of Department.